isabella232/journeys.en/help/using/api/capping.md

 ## Resources
-The Journey Orchestration Capping API is described within a Swagger file. => Link
+The Journey Orchestration Capping API is described within a Swagger file available [here](https://adobedocs.github.io/JourneyAPI/docs/).

 To use this API with your Journey Orchestration instance, you need to use the AdobeIO Console.
 You can start by following this [Getting Started with Adobe Developer Console](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/getting-started.md) and then use the sections in this page.

+To test and prepare your integration, a Postman collection is available [here](https://github.com/AdobeDocs/JourneyAPI/postman-collections/Journey-Orchestration_Capping-API_postman-collection.json).

 ## Authentification